FLYao123/ClReTS-A-Multi-Task-Learning-Method-for-Short-Term-Energy-Forecasting-/README.md

 2) SOTA baselines (2 models: SOIT2FNN-MO, D-CNN-LSTM) 👉 [FLYao123] https://github.com/FLYao123/A_Self-organizing_Interval_Type-2_Fuzzy_Neural_Network

 3) We also express our sincere appreciation to the authors of these 10 algorithms. 🙏

-Note: In earlier versions of our work, the method was referred to as CaReTS.
-In this repository, ClReTS and CaReTS are used interchangeably and refer to the same approach.